(12th February 2020)

 It´s simple: to me!

-Tell me your situation, then I'll check if you have to submit the Modelo 720 or not.
-If so, I ask you for all the information needed, clarify your questions, prepare the tax return and submit it to the Tax Office.
+Explain me your situation, then I'll check if you have to submit the Modelo 720 or not.
+If so, I ask you for all the information needed, clarify your questions, prepare the tax return for you and submit it to the Tax Office.

 It is that easy.